 If you feel there is a requirement to whistle blow, you should first consult your line manager.
-If the matter concerns the line manager, you should contact the next in line senior manager.
+If the matter concerns the line manager, they should contact the next in line senior manager.

-Whistleblowing is dealt in full in the club's whistleblowing policy, and you can find this on our intranet.
+Whistleblowing is dealt in full in the club's whistleblowing policy.
 If unable to raise concerns internally, please consult the NSPCC Whistleblowing Helpline on 0800 028 0285.